Digital gold currency: Data security

 Digital gold systems are completely dependent on electronic storage and transmission of account ownership information.
 Therefore, the security of a given digital currency account is dependent upon the security of the issuer as well as the security of the accountholder's computer.

 While the digital gold issuers employ data security experts to protect their systems, the average accountholder's computer is poorly protected against malware (trojans, worms and viruses) that can be used to intercept information used to access the user's DGC account.
 Therefore, the most common attacks on digital currency systems are directed against accountholders' computers by the use of malicious spam, phishing and other methods.

 Issuers have taken quite different approaches to this problem.
 E-gold basically places the entire responsibility on the user, and employs a user-name and password authentication system that is weak and highly vulnerable to interception by malware.
 (Though it is the most common authentication method used by online banks.)
 The "not our problem" approach to user security has negatively contributed to e-gold's public image, as not a few e-gold accounts have been hacked and swept clean by attackers..

 e-Bullion offers account holders a "Cryptocard" security token that changes the passphrase with each logon, but charges the account holder US$99.50 for the token.
 E-bullion does not require customers to use the Cryptocard, so account holders who choose not to get one may suffer from the same security issues as e-gold customers.

 Pecunix devised a unique rotating key system that provides many of the benefits of a security token without requiring the user to buy one.
-Pecunix also supports the use of PGP signatures to access an account, which is probably the strongest of all authentication methods.
+Pecunix also supported the use of PGP signatures to access an account, which is probably the strongest of all authentication methods.